4awpawz/fusion.ssg.web/src/templates/docs/configuration.md

 If your site is served from a <em>subfloder</em>, such as is the case for sites hosted on <em>github.io</em>, prepend <em>&lbrace;baseURL&rbrace;</em> to your site's <a href="https://www.ibm.com/docs/en/eslm/10.0.4?topic=parameters-absolute-root-relative-url">root relative URLs</a> and they will be replaced with this value during <a href="{baseURL}/docs/cli#npm-run-release">release builds</a>.

+<p class="warn">baseURL is a reserved symbol!
+Though &lbrace;baseURL&rbrace; looks like a simple token declaration, it should never be used as one.
+Never use baseURL to declare a local simple token or a global simple token.</p>

 - default: ""

 <aside>